Harry Mitchell: 2008

 Mitchell was reelected in 2008 with 53% of the popular vote over his Republican challenger, former Maricopa County treasurer David Schweikert.

 2010

 Mitchell lost his bid for reelection in a rematch with Schweikert.

 This district has traditionally leaned Republican (R+5 according to analyst Charlie Cook).
 Thus, according to many analysts, Mitchell faced a difficult reelection campaign.
-Considering that his district was won by Bush in '04, but not Obama in '08, CQ Politics rated his district as tossup.
+Considering that his district was won by George W. Bush in '04, but not Barack Obama in '08, CQ Politics rated his district as tossup.
 Sarah Palin had also set a goal of replacing Mitchell with a "common sense conservative."

 2012

-Mitchell was considered a possible candidate for the U.S. House in 2012 in his former district, which had been renumbered as the 9th district and made slightly more competitive.
+Mitchell was considered a possible candidate for the US House in 2012 in his former district, which had been renumbered as the 9th district and made slightly more competitive.
 However, he decided against running.